What to Do if You are Being Investigated for an Offence

 Investigations are part and parcel of every prosecution in Singapore, whether they are for serious criminal offences like murder and rape, or relatively minor ones like traffic offences.

-Whether you speak to a lawyer immediately or later, here are a few pointers on what to expect during the investigation/interview stage and what to do or say if you are under investigations for a criminal or other offence in Singapore.
+Whether you speak to a lawyer immediately or later, here are a few pointers on what to expect during the police investigation/interview stage and what to do or say if you are under investigations for a criminal or other offence in Singapore.

 Do take note that in this article, we only discuss matters before a formal charge is levelled against you.